zenogantner/MyMediaLite/README.md

       quality measures MAE, NAME, RMSE, CBD, AUC, MAP, precision@N, recall@N, NDCG, MRR; and
     - command line tools that read a simple text-based input format.
- - Compactness: Core library is about 275 KB "big".
+ - Compact: Core library is about 275 KB "big".
- - Portability: Written in C#, for the .NET platform;
+ - Portable: Written in C#, for the .NET platform;
    runs on every architecture where Mono works: Linux, Windows, Mac OS X.
- - Freedom: Free/Open Source software, distributed under the terms of the GNU General Public License (GPL).

 Feedback and Contributions